Glossary:

 Cap height.
 In typography, the height of a capital letter with a flat top, like an X. (As opposed to "x height," the height of a lowercase letter with a flat top, like an x.)
 In exhibitions, cap heights are better discussed in inches or millimeters, not points.

 Capital project.
 A big, capital-intensive (aka expensive) project to make or improve a major physical asset of an organization.
+Costs for such projects are capital costs, versus operational costs.
 A new wing of a museum, or a new exhibition meant to last several years or more are both capital projects.

 Change order.
 In exhibitions and other physical design projects, a change order is a formal document that modifies the original scope, cost, or schedule of the work after a contract has already been signed.
 It records approved changes—such as design revisions, material substitutions, or unforeseen construction needs—and ensures all parties agree to the adjustments.

 Color vision deficiency.
-The correct term for color blindness, because most who have it can see some colors.
+The actual, official term for color blindness, because most who have it can see some colors.
 There are many variations, each meaning you can't distinguish certain colors like most can.
-In rare types you can't see any.
+In rare types, you can't see any.

 Color Rendering Index (CRI).
 A measure of the ability of a light source to make an object's colors look normal in comparison to a natural or ideal source of light.
 A CRI of 90-100 is great (think high-end art museum).
 A CRI below 70 isn't (think factory).

 Completion bond.
 A financial side contract that guarantees monetary compensation if a project isn’t finished, due to contractor bankruptcy for example.
 The payout is used to try to complete the project another way.
-Used in construction and filmmaking.
-Completion bonds cost a fee paid by the project, like insurance.
+Used in construction, filmmaking, and exhibition projects.
+Completion bonds cost a fee, akin to an insurance premium, which is paid out of the project budget.

 Condition report.
 A detailed record documenting the physical state of an object or artwork, including its condition, any damage, and previous conservation treatments.
 It is a guide for conservation decisions and a record of the object's history.

 Contingency.
-A reserved amount of money set aside in a project budget to cover unforeseen expenses, or take advantage of unexpected opportunities.
-In project involving building something, this could include design changes, unexpected construction issues, or weather delays.
+A reserved amount of money set aside in a project budget to cover unforeseen expenses or take advantage of unexpected opportunities.
+In projects involving building something, this could include design changes, unexpected construction issues, or weather delays.

 D

 Decibel (dB).
-[DEHH-sihh-bell] Decibels are the unit of measure of loudness of a sound.
+[DEHH-sihh-bell] The unit of measure of loudness of a sound.
 0 dB is the softest sound a human can hear, 30 dB is a whisper, 60 dB is a conversation, and 130 dB is an ambulance.

 Deliverables.
 The quantifiable goods and services turned over to the client in the course of a project.
-For example, an in-house exhibition design team works for a year on an exhibition for their colleagues.
-Usually that work is not seen by the client, but at certain times they deliver a set of drawings (deliverables) for review.
+For example, an in-house exhibition design team works for a year on a project for their colleagues.
+Usually, that work is not seen by the client (in this case, their colleagues), but at certain times, they deliver a set of drawings (deliverables) for review.

 Design day.
 The average peak visitation day, or “day to design for.”
-Attractions should be sized for the average high-visitation day (never the very highest days, or your space will feel empty otherwise).
-Not to be confused with International Design Day, April 27th.
-Who knew?
+Attractions should be sized for the average high-visitation day — never the very highest days, or your space will feel empty otherwise.
+(Not to be confused with International Design Day, which is April 27th.
+Who knew?)

 Design development, or "DD" (Phase).
 In a three-phase design process for an exhibition or building, the "DD" phase comes in the middle.
 Concept Design establishes the vision overall; Design Development creates refined drawings that specify the size, quantities and materials of everything; and Final Design creates the instructions to build it.